rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 }
 ```

-Now let’s compile this “Hello, world!” program and run it in the same step
+Now let’s compile what Cargo gave us and run it in the same step using the
-using the `cargo run` command:
+`cargo run` command:

 ```bash
 $ cargo run